 2.1.2 A clear distinction may need to be made between a Port or Harbour VTS and a Coastal VTS.
-A Port VTS is mainly concerned with vessel traffic to and from a port or harbour or harbours, while a Coastal VTS is mainly concerned with vessel traffic passing through the area.
-A VTS could also be a combination of both types.
-The type and level of service or services rendered could differ between both types of VTS; in a Port or Harbour VTS a navigational assistance service and/or a traffic organisation service is usually provided for, while in a Coastal VTS usually only an information service is rendered.
+A Port VTS is mainly concerned with vessel traffic to and from a port, while a Coastal VTS is mainly concerned with vessel traffic passing through the VTS area.
+A VTS could also be a combination of a port or coastal VTS.
+The types of services rendered could differ between a port or harbour VTS and a coastal VTS.

-2.1.3 The benefits of implementing a VTS are that it allows identification and monitoring of vessels, strategic planning of vessel movements and provision of navigational information and assistance.
-It can also assist in prevention of pollution and co-ordination of pollution response.
-The efficiency of a VTS will depend on the reliability and continuity of communications and on the ability to provide good and unambiguous information.
-The quality of accident-prevention measures will depend on the system's capability of detecting a developing dangerous situation and on the ability to give timely warning of such dangers.
+2.1.3 The benefits of implementing a VTS are that it allows identification and monitoring of vessels, planning of vessel movements and where appropriate the provision of navigational information and assistance The efficiency of a VTS will depend on the reliability and continuity of communications and on the ability to provide timely and accurate information.
+The quality of service will depend on the VTS's capability to interact with the traffic and to respond to developing situations.

+2.1.4.
+In addition VTS can contribute to:

+The efficiency of related activities; and

+Support Maritime Security. ; and

+Assist in prevention of pollution and co-ordination of pollution response

-I2.1.4 The precise objectives of any vessel traffic service will depend upon the particular circumstances in the VTS area and the volume and character of maritime traffic as set forth in 3.2 of these Guidelines and Criteria.
+2.1.5 The precise functions of any vessel traffic service will depend upon the particular circumstances in the VTS area and the volume and character of maritime traffic as set forth in 3.2 of these Guidelines and Criteria.

-2.2 Responsibilities and liability
+2.2 Responsibilities and Liability

 2.2.1 Where two or more Governments have a common interest in establishing a VTS in a particular area, they should develop a co-ordinated vessel traffic service on the basis of an agreement between them.
 Where a co-ordinated vessel traffic service is established, it should have uniform procedures and operations.

-2.2.2 In planning and establishing a VTS, the Contracting Government or Governments or the competent authority should:
+2.2.2 In planning and establishing a VTS, the Contracting Government or Governments or the Competent Authority should:

-.1 ensure that a legal basis for the operation of a VTS is provided for and that the VTS is operated in accordance with national and international law;
+.1 ensure that a legal basis for the operation of a VTS is provided for and that the VTS is operated in accordance with legislative requirements of the Contracting Governements;

 .2 ensure that objectives for the VTS are set;

+.3 ensure that a VTS authority is appointed and legally empowered;

+.4 ensure that the services provided by the VTS authority are consistent with the IALA guidelines, recommendations, and manuals;

+.5 ensure that a formal risk assessment is carried out;

-.3 ensure that a VTS authority is appointed and legally empowered;;5 6.74 ensure that the service area is delineated and declared a VTS area; where appropriate, this area may be subdivided in sub-areas or sectors;
+.6 ensure that information covering the VTS area is up to date and available to vessels;

+.7 ensure that the service area is clearly defined and declared as the VTS area; where appropriate, this area may be subdivided in sub-areas or sectors;

-.85 determine the type and level of services to be provided, having regard to the objectives of the VTS;
+.8 determine the types of services to be provided, having regard to the objectives of the VTS;

-.96 establish appropriate standards for shore- and offshore-based equipment;
+.9 establish appropriate standards for shore- and offshore-based equipment;

-.107 ensure that the VTS authority is provided with the equipment and facilities necessary to effectively accomplish the objectives of the VTS;
+.10 ensure that the VTS Authority is appropriately equipped with the equipment and facilities necessary to effectively accomplish the objectives of the VTS;

-.18 ensure that the VTS authority is provided with sufficient staff, appropriately qualified, suitably trained and capable of performing the tasks required, taking into consideration, the type and level of services to be provided and the current IMO Guidelines on the recruitment, qualifications and training of VTS operators given in annex 2;
+.11 ensure that the VTS Authority has sufficient qualified staff, suitably trained and capable of performing the tasks required, taking into consideration, the type and level of services to be provided and the current IMO Guidelines on the recruitment, qualifications and training of VTS operators given in Annex 2;

-.29 establish appropriate qualifications and training requirements for VTS operators, taking into consideration the type and level of services to be provided;ensure that provisions for the training of VTS operators are available;
+.12 establish appropriate standards for qualifications and training requirements [IALA model course V103] for VTS Operators, taking into consideration the type and level of services to be provided;

+.13 ensure that standards for training VTS personnel meet the appropriate level and will need to provide the necessary accreditation and approval;

-.11 instruct the VTS authority to operate the VTS in accordance with relevant IMO resolutions;
+.14 instruct the VTS Authority to operate the VTS in accordance with relevant IMO resolutions;